acailic/acailic.github.io/_notes/oca-chapter-3.md

 	- ArrayList implements equality to mean the same elements in the same order are equals.

-	Using generics instatiate you have add elements which are in  diamond operator <>.
+- Using generics instatiate you have add elements which are in  diamond operator <>.

+-  al.indexOf(Object object);

 12. LocalDate API